kubeshop/tracetest/examples/tracetest-azure-app-insights-collector/README.md

 2. Run `tracetest configure --endpoint http://localhost:11633` on a terminal
 3. Update the `.env` file adding a valid set the valid App Insights Instrumentation Key
 4. Run the project by using docker-compose: `docker compose -f ./docker-compose.yaml -f ./tracetest/docker-compose.yaml up -d`
-5. Test if it works by running: `tracetest test run -d tests/test.yaml`.
+5. Test if it works by running: `tracetest run test -f tests/test.yaml`.
 This would trigger a test that will send spans to Azure Monitor API and directly to Tracetest that is running on your machine.